-The author-date system of referencing will be used, with references given in footnotes.
-Each article should include a comprehensive bibliography for every work cited, provided at the end of the chapter.
+The author-date system of referencing will be used.
+Each article in the collection should include a comprehensive bibliography for every work cited, provided at the end of the chapter.

 We encourage including an English-language abstract and 5-10 keywords for all articles.
 These abstracts and keywords should be provided on the first page underneath the title and before the start of the essay.